-- GreenPoint Rated certification for each home - Photovoltaic solar systems owned by the individual homeowners - Entry pilaster along Mohr Drive to coordinate with Eden Village I development - Electric vehicle charging station in each home - Permeable pavers on all five driveways and along the parking lane of the private street - Decorative LED streetlights - Front yard landscaping maintained by the HOA - Ground floor bedroom suite in each home - Common open space area featuring a game table, benches, and mosaic art

-The proposed project amenities and offsets will contribute toward making the development a desirable place to live for many years to come.
-The Green Point Rate certification, rooftop solar panels, electric vehicle charging stations, permeable pavers, and LED streetlights result in a more environmentally-sensitive development.
+- GreenPoint Rated certification for each home - Photovoltaic solar systems owned by the individual homeowners - Entry pilaster along Mohr Drive to coordinate with Eden Village I development - Electric vehicle charging station in each home - Permeable pavers on all five driveways and along the parking lane of the private street - Decorative LED street lights - Front yard landscaping maintained by the HOA - Ground floor bedroom suite in each home - Common open space area featuring a game table, benches, and mosaic art certification, rooftop solar panels, electric vehicle charging stations, permeable pavers, and LED streetlights result in a more environmentally-sensitive development.
 The multigenerational-friendly floor plan allows the homes to accommodate a more diverse population.
 The 1,936 square-foot common open space area, which will be maintained by a homeowner's association, provides the future residents with a usable outdoor area for recreation and public interaction.
 Each home will also feature front yard landscaping maintained by the HOA, a private porch, and a private backyard, which will provide additional outdoor space.
 The new entry pilaster on the south side of the private street will complement the pilaster on the north side of the street, approved as part of the Eden Village I development, creating a cohesive and attractive entry to the subdivision.